 Also, the expected resolution of the F# chord (B minor) contains two notes in common with the actual resolution of G major (B and D).
 Notice, too, that the F# chord arrives at an important point in the song—right before the chorus.
 The chord creates the expectation that something important is about to happen.

 V/vi (or V7/vi) to IV is a fairly common progression – the two chords often sound terrific together.
-Another characteristic example occurs in the chorus of the Foundations’ “Build Me Up.”
+Another characteristic example occurs in the chorus of the Foundations’ “Build Me up Buttercup.”

 It’s probably a coincidence, but it’s amusing that the Foundations are singing about being built up and let down, since that’s exactly what the progression does.
 Typically, we expect V7/vi to resolve to vi, which in this case would be A minor.